pdegner/pdegner.github.io/Machine_Learning/car_damage/sup_summary.md

 I believe all of these issues are contributing to the inaccuracy of my models.

 ## Next step: Neural Networks
 When traditional machine learning fails, it is time to call in the big guns: neural networks.
+Please check out part 2.